 Although a questionnaire has several advantages, it is important to note that not all data collection using this method has these advantages.
-The prevalence of a particular disadvantage depends on several other factors.
+The prevalence of a particular disadvantage depends on a number of other factors.
 Some of these disadvantages are as follows:

-Limited application:

-One of the main disadvantages is that its application is limited to a study population that can read and write.
-It also cannot be used on a population that is incredibly young or old.

-Low response rate:

-Questionnaires are notorious for their low response rates; that is, people fail to return them.
-If you plan to use a questionnaire, keep in mind that because not everyone will return/ answer the questionnaire, your sample size will in effect be reduced.
-The response rate depends upon several factors: the interest of the sample in the topic of the study, the layout and length of the questionnaire, and the methodology used to deliver the questionnaire.
+- Limited application: One of the main disadvantages is that its application is limited to a study population that can read and write.
+It also cannot be used on a population that is very young or very old. - Low response rate: Questionnaires are notorious for their low response rates; that is, people fail to return them.
+If you plan to use a questionnaire, keep in mind that because not everyone will return/answer the questionnaire, your sample size will in effect be reduced.
+The response rate depends upon a number of factors: the interest of the sample in the topic of the study, the layout and length of the questionnaire, and the methodology used to deliver the questionnaire. - Self-selecting bias: Since not everyone who receives a questionnaire returns it, there is a self-selecting bias.

-Self-selecting bias:

-Since not everyone who receives a questionnaire returns it, there is a selfselecting bias.
 Those who return their questionnaires may have attitudes, attributes, or motivations that are different from those who do not.
-Hence, if the response rate is exceptionally low, the findings may not be representative of the total study population.

-Lack of opportunity to clarify issues:

-If, for any reason, respondents do not understand some questions, there is almost no opportunity for them to have the meaning clarified unless they contact the researcher (which is mostly rare).
-If different respondents interpret questions differently, this will affect the quality of the information provided.

-No opportunity for spontaneous responses:

-Mailed questionnaires are inappropriate when spontaneous responses are required, as most respondents will glance through the whole questionnaire before answering.
-This gives them time to reflect before answering, which may make them change their answers to some questions.

-The response to a question may be influenced by the response to other questions:

-As respondents can read all the questions before answering (which usually happens), the way they answer a particular question may be affected by their knowledge of other questions.

-Others can influence the answers:

-With mailed questionnaires respondents may consult other people before responding.
-In situations where an investigator wants to find out only the study population"s opinions, this method may be inappropriate, though requesting respondents to express their own opinion may help.
+Hence, if the response rate is very low, the findings may not be representative of the total study population. - Lack of opportunity to clarify issues: If, for any reason, respondents do not understand some questions, there is almost no opportunity for them to have the meaning clarified unless they get in touch with the researcher (which is mostly rare).
+If different respondents interpret questions differently, this will affect the quality of the information provided. - No opportunity for spontaneous responses: Mailed questionnaires are inappropriate when spontaneous responses are required, as most respondents will glance through the whole questionnaire before answering.
+This gives them time to reflect before answering, which may make them change their answers to some questions. - The response to a question may be influenced by the response to other questions: As respondents can read all the questions before answering (which usually happens), the way they answer a particular question may be affected by their knowledge of other questions. - Others can influence the answers: With mailed questionnaires respondents may consult other people before responding.
+In situations where an investigator wants to find out only the study population's

-A response cannot be supplemented with other information:

-The information gathered by interviewing can sometimes be supplemented with information from other methods of data collection such as observation.
+- opinions, this method may be inappropriate, though requesting respondents to express their own opinion may help. - A response cannot be supplemented with other information: The information gathered by interviewing can sometimes be supplemented with information from other methods of data collection such as observation.
 However, a questionnaire lacks this advantage.